KeerthikaRajvel/Analysis-of-Climate-Change/README.md

 ## Code:

 The code for each component is available in their individual folders.
-All codes were written in jupyter interactive ipython notebooks.
+All Analyses were done in jupyter interactive ipython notebooks.

 ## Key Results: